-Most cores exhibit one flaking surface with peripherally exploitations by secant and steeped removals.
-Those cores bearing a pyramidal cross-section always have one surface remain flat as striking platform and the other surface working as flaking surface formed by centripetal scars which extend to the distal end.
-The morphologies varied depend on the original blank shapes, either a sizable flake or a nodule.
+Most cores exhibit one flaking surface with peripheral exploitations by secant and steeped removals.
+Those cores bearing a pyramidal cross-section always have one surface remaining flat as striking platform and the other surface working as flaking surface formed by centripetal scars which extend to the distal end.
+The morphologies varied depending on the original blank shapes, either a sizable flake or a nodule.

-The raw material is dominated by chert (>90%).
+The raw materials are dominated by chert (>90%).
 The median dimension of cores is around 70 mm and the average mass is about 160g.
 According to the major scars left on the working surface, those cores yield a limited number of products (always around 4-6).
-More than half of them have partial cortex (the cortex covers mostly 10%, but 50% area on some extreme specimen) remain on the platforms or distal places, probably as a result of local or early stage of manufacture.
+More than half of them have partial cortex (the cortex covers mostly 10%, but 50% area on some extreme specimen) remaining on the platforms or distal places, probably as a result of local or early stage of manufacture.
 Platforms are mostly plain.

-A variety of end-products of discoid production are found from the Guanyindong assemblage including pseudo-Levallois points, short debordant flakes, triangular (Peresani 1998) and quadrangular flakes (see examples in Figure 2e-g).
+A variety of end-products of discoid production are found in the Guanyindong assemblage including pseudo-Levallois points, short debordant flakes, triangular (Peresani 1998) and quadrangular flakes (see examples in Figure 2e-g).
 Among those products, Pseudo-Levallois points and debordant flakes appeared in a small quantity.
-Because both centripetal recurrent Levallois method and discoid production are responsible for these kinds of flakes, so it is hard to separate those by products from either of the productions.
-The potency of debitage of discoid production is evidenced by a large number of flakes with triangular section (39% based on the data of complete unretouched flakes, although this section can be obtained by Quina system too) and numerous triangular flakes.
-Among the triangular flakes, a lot of them have a triangular scar covering most part of the dorsal surface and creating the ridge that guided the detachment of the subsequent flake leading to the parallel or sub-parallel formation of ventral and dorsal surfaces and flat morphology.
+Because both centripetal recurrent Levallois methods and discoid production can be responsible for these kinds of flakes, it is hard to separate those by products from either of the two production systems.
+The potency of debitage from discoid production is evidenced by a large number of flakes with triangular section (39% based on the data of complete unretouched flakes, although this section can be obtained by Quina system too) and numerous triangular flakes.
+Among the triangular flakes, many of them have a triangular scar covering most of the dorsal surface and creating the ridge that guided the detachment of the subsequent flake leading to the parallel or sub-parallel formation of ventral and dorsal surfaces and flat morphology.
 And most of those flakes were then retouched into tools (see SI for more details).

-The relatively small number of discoid cores and large number of flakes potentially from discoid cores as well as the high ratio of transform into tools may indicated a high mobile subsistence strategy.
-The later stage of cores disappeared may due to transportation reasons after the production of the targeted end-products which are short, thick and probably, in some way, pointed (i.e. triangular flakes).
-Despite the fact that the manufacture of Discoid method needs low degree of predetermine, The relative high productivity (since it does not need re-preparation between each reduction phase) and technological investment required (Delpiano and Peresani 2017) reflects the anticipation capacity of aircraftman when evaluating the possible output and likely cost.
+The relatively small number of discoid cores and large number of flakes potentially from discoid cores, as well as the high ratio of those transformed into tools may indicate a highly mobile subsistence strategy.
+The relative absence of late stage cores may due to transportation after the production of the targeted end-products which are short, thick and probably, in some way, pointed (i.e. triangular flakes).
+Despite the fact that the manufacture of Discoid methods needs a low degree of predetermination, the relatively high productivity (since it does not need re-preparation between each reduction phase) and technological investment required (Delpiano and Peresani 2017) reflects the anticipation capacity of knappers when evaluating the possible output and likely cost.